brlebtag/Algorithms/README.md

 # Algorithms
-A list of Algorithms implemented in Node.js or C++
+A collection of algorithms implemented in Node.js or C++